Western Maryland Scenic Railroad 1309

-Western Maryland Scenic Railroad 1309 (officially nicknamed Maryland Thunder) is a preserved compound articulated H-6 class "Mallet" steam locomotive.
+Western Maryland Scenic Railroad 1309 is a preserved compound articulated H-6 class "Mallet" steam locomotive.
 It was the very last steam locomotive for domestic service built by Baldwin Locomotive Works (BLW) in November 1949 and originally operated by the Chesapeake and Ohio Railway (C&O) where it pulled coal trains until its retirement in 1956.

 In 1972, No. 1309 was moved to the B&O Railroad Museum for static display until 2014 when it was purchased by the Western Maryland Scenic Railroad (WMSR), who undertook a multi-year effort to restore it to operating condition.
 The restoration was completed on December 31, 2020, and the locomotive entered tourist excursion service for the WMSR on December 17, 2021.
 This was the first time an articulated locomotive operated in the Eastern United States since the retirement of Norfolk and Western 1218 in November 1991.

-As of 2025, No. 1309 is currently operational on the WMSR roster.
+As of 2026, No. 1309 is currently operational on the WMSR roster.
 Additionally, it is one of only two surviving H-6's, the other of which is Chesapeake and Ohio 1308, which is on static display at the Collis P. Huntington Railroad Historical Society and then the Age of Steam Roundhouse Museum.